awsdocs/ec2-image-builder-user-guide/doc_source/toe-get-started.md

    The steps for verifying your download depend on the server platform where you run the AWSTOE application after you install it\.
 To verify your download on a Linux server, see [Verify the signature on Linux](awstoe-verify-sig.md#awstoe-verify-sig-linux)\.
 To verify your download on a Windows server, see [Verify the signature on Windows](awstoe-verify-sig.md#awstoe-verify-sig-win)\.

-**Note**
+**Important**
 AWSTOE is invoked directly from its download location\.
 There is no need for a separate install step\.
+This also means that AWSTOE can make changes to the local environment\.
+To ensure that you isolate changes during component development, we recommend that you use an EC2 instance to develop and test AWSTOE components\.

 ## Step 2: Set AWS credentials<a name="toe-start-credentials"></a>